heispv/pymmseqs/docs/parsers.md

 # Important Things to Know

 - You obtain a parser object when using the `pymmseqs.commands` module to execute a command.
-- Pro users can pass the `pymmseqs.config` object to the parser after execution to leverage additional features of `pymmseqs.parsers`.
+- Advanced users can pass the `pymmseqs.config` object to the parser after execution to leverage additional features of `pymmseqs.parsers`.
 - Refer to the sections below for detailed instructions on how to use parser objects effectively.

 ---